 Medications for Moderate to Severe Pain

-For more severe pain, narcotic pain relievers are used.
+For more severe pain, opioid pain relievers are used.
 These drugs include morphine (MS contin, Oromorph, Kadian), hydrocodone (Lortab, Vicodin, Norco), and oxycodone (Roxicodone OxyContin).
 These drugs are habit-forming, so they are usually prescribed short-term.

 Long-acting opioids are used for severe pain because they provide hours of pain relief when taken as prescribed.
-Fast-acting narcotic analgesics are used for break-through pain relief.
+Fast-acting opioid analgesics are used for break-through pain relief.
 While opioids can be taken by mouth, severe pain is treated with intravenous infusion or by way of a pain pump.